-33 That is, these Indian runners had been canvassing the subject of going to war, and had as usual taken tobacco to smoke in council with those whom they wished to draw into that enterprise.
+That is, these Indian runners had been canvassing the subject of going to war, and had as usual taken tobacco to smoke in council with those whom they wished to draw into that enterprise.

-34 Name not found before, but probably same as Quiniss, No. 35 of the list on p.
+Name not found before, but probably same as Quiniss, No. 35 of the list on p.
 54. For a similar nose-biting story, see Tanner, p.
-164.
+164. stuck on, and bandaged, as best the drunken people could, in hopes it would grow again.
+The quarrel proceeded from jealousy.